xuchen66/sphinx-emdocs/source/serialEM-note-tackle-coma.rst

       image-beam shift, even on a carefully aligned, coma-free scope, there is always some coma induced by the shift.
       On the other hand, if we can collect CryoEM data with some image shift, that would increase the effcieny a lot.
       The question is how much worse the data becomes with certainly mount of image shift in the shots.
-A more important question is if we can have a way to correct coma that is induced by image-beam shift.
+A more important question is if we can have a way to correct coma that is induced by the image-beam shift.

       In this note, I try to explain how to assess coma induced by the shift, more or less quantitatively and how to correct the coma using currently available functions in SerialEM.